Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity

 Fig.~\ref{fig:extrapolate} shows the result.
-The posterior distribution, shown as shaded bands in the main panel, widens substantially as we extrapolate to lower temperatures.
+The shaded bands in the main panel show the distribution of extrapolated conductivities at each temperature, and widen substantially as we move further from the measured range.
 The inset shows the distribution of predicted conductivity at \qty{300}{\kelvin}.
-This distribution is broad and asymmetric, with a median and \qty{95}{\percent} credible interval of $\big(75.1^{+30.2}_{-21.4}\big)\si{\milli\siemens\centi\meter^{-1}}$.
+This distribution is broad and asymmetric, with a median and \qty{95}{\percent} credible interval of $\big(75.8^{+30.6}_{-22.5}\big)\,\si{\milli\siemens\centi\meter^{-1}}$\unskip \unskip .
 The breadth of this distribution illustrates why uncertainty propagation matters.
 A point estimate at \qty{300}{\kelvin} would suggest a precise prediction; the full distribution reveals that the extrapolated conductivity spans nearly an order of magnitude.
-This uncertainty is not a failure of the method; rather, it accurately reflects how much the data can tell us about behaviour at temperatures we did not measure.
+This uncertainty is not a failure of the method; it accurately reflects how much the data can tell us about behaviour at temperatures we did not measure.

-A caveat: extrapolation assumes the fitted model remains valid at the new temperature.
-If the transport mechanism changes, e.g., if a different diffusion pathway becomes dominant at lower temperatures, the extrapolation will be misleading regardless of how carefully we propagate uncertainty.
-Bayesian methods cannot verify this assumption; they can only tell us what to expect if the model holds.
+A caveat: for extrapolation to be meaningful, the fitted model must remain valid at the new temperature.
+Bayesian methods, however, cannot verify this assumption; if the transport mechanism changes---for example, if a different diffusion pathway becomes dominant at lower temperatures---the extrapolation will be misleading regardless of how carefully we propagate uncertainty.

-This section has demonstrated how posterior samples enable straightforward extrapolation with uncertainty propagation.
-The same samples used to characterise the fit are simply evaluated at new temperatures, giving a distribution of predictions that reflects our uncertainty.
-Combined with parameter estimation (Section~\ref{sec:parameter_estimation}) and model selection (Section~\ref{sec:model}), this completes the Bayesian framework for analysing temperature-dependent transport data.